hasura/learn-graphql/tutorials/frontend/elm-graphql/tutorial-site/content/subscriptions/1-subscription.md

 })
 ```

 Awesome!
-You have completed basic implementations of a GraphQL Query, Mutation and Subscriptions.
-Easy isn't it?
+You have completed implementations of a GraphQL Query, Mutation and Subscriptions.